Kayakoy Turkey - Ghost Town in Fethiye

 There numerous small restaurants and cafes in the vicinity of Kayakoy Turkey where you may have a break on open air.
 In some restaurants you can may get a brazier at your table cook lamb, chicken, beef, vegetables etc yourself .

 Not so long ago the project of reconstruction of Kayakoy near Fethiye Turkey was developed by the Association of Turkish Travel Agencies, the Association of Turkish - Greek Friendship and the Turkish Chamber of Architects.
 According to this project all the houses, chapel, school, library, hospital, shops and some other facilities will be restored.
 In the churches of the Kayakoy village that are decorated with stone carvings and artificial marble reliefs and frescoes the service is scheduled to be resumed.
 As a result Kayakoy Turkey is supposed to be a symbol of peace and friendship between Turkey and Greece.

 You could see the remains of Kayakoy Turkey in the movie "Water Diviner" of Russell Crowe.
-It was filmed there and it was recognized as best Australian movie of 2014 as well as it was named the highest grossing Australian film of 2014.
+Some secenes of the movie were filmed there and it was recognized as best Australian movie of 2014 as well as it was named the highest grossing Australian film of 2014.